james-priest/tm-react-fundamentals/docs/react-fundamentals.md

 ```

 #### 2. Transformations
 This tells webpack what transformations to make.
 This is where **loaders** come in handy.
-We install these using `npm install --save-dev <pacakge-name>`.
+We install these using `npm install --save-dev <package-name>`.

 The loaders we'll be using are **babel-loader**, **style-loader**, and **css-loader**.